can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 Iteration goes over `(events store)`, two other `for`s just like local bindings. `when` part uses local bindings as well as bindings from function scope to understand if this particular post needs to be merged.
-If this check succeeds `collect` executes next form and and appends it to a resulting list to be returned.
+If this check succeeds `collect` executes next form and appends it to a resulting list to be returned.
 In this body we update a list of visited posts so that any duplicate post is ignored.